satoqz/rapla/README.md

 ```

 > **Note**
-> The `rapla-proxy` service transforms the query parameters the given Rapla URL such that it always returns events ranging from ± 1 year from the current time.
+> The `rapla-proxy` service transforms the query parameters of the given Rapla URL such that it always returns events ranging from ± 1 year from the current time.
 The core `rapla` library can parse only the events that are actually included in the HTML that you pass and will not issue any further requests.